gvwilson/thirdbit/src/ideas/se-change.md

 ### Productivity, Research Methods, and Enlightened Skepticism

--   Plan: Teach programmers to distinguish reliable research from plausible punditry
+-   Plan: teach programmers to distinguish reliable research from plausible punditry
     -   Use programmer productivity as the motivating issue
 -   Pro:
     -   Topical: debates about impact of AI are vacuous without shared, reliable understanding of what productivity means